 The film is willing to poke fun at being a remake, so the opening has the original film showing on a television in a roadside convenience store as the new Barbara and her brother drive by on their way to the cemetery.
 They are supposed to be meeting their mother at the cemetery, but they don’t immediately find her.
-Barbara’s brother walks off angrily, Barbara notices the coffin shaking, notices her brother fighting off some goons at the car…and then notices him jump in the car and take off, leaving her behind.
+Barbara’s brother is attacked by some goons…and then jumps in the car and takes off, leaving her alone with the zombies.
 AWESOME!
 How people don’t love this movie simply for that twist is beyond me.
-Anyway, Barbara turns around and there is her mother, all zombified.

 Barbara’s escape leads her to a mortuary this time, where a naked dude is eating a priest (do I even need to insert a joke here?).
 Then there is b-horror icon Sid Haig as the mortician.
 He beats off zombies and tells Barbara to run away.
 Fleeing into the woods, she gets a text…from her brother!!!
 He sends her his classic line using modern technology, “coming 4U barb.”
 WTF?
 You’ll later conclude that he was already part zombie when he wrote that, because the film shows how there’s a delay before fully zombifying that leaves you with some human capabilities.

 Farmhouses must be a dime a dozen, because again, it looks exactly the same.
-Barbara is taken there by some white biker hero (robbing a black actor of the role) who saves her on a dark dirt road from a zombie attack.
+Barbara is taken there by some white biker hero (robbing a black actor of the role) who picks her up on a dark dirt road.
 The house is inhabited by a family of burnouts that makes a living growing and selling pot, so they don’t want to call the cops!
 They’re busy smoking doobies while watching the original Night of the Living Dead on TV.
 You get some good 3D joint passing and secondhand 3D pot smoke here, so be sure to inhale.
 Who am I kidding?
 You don’t even need to get high to watch this remake, because it’s a total fricking trip!

 Most of the characters from the original are sort of represented here.
-The daughter lives in the house this time (not in the basement) and gets bitten when she sneaks out of the house.
-The young couple dies in the pickup truck as always, but that’s only after having sexy times in the barn (the hot-bodied naked guy made me forget all about the cute but fully clothed guy from the original film).
+The daughter lives in the house this time (not in the basement).
+The young couple has sexy times in the barn (the hot-bodied naked guy made me forget all about the cute but fully clothed guy from the original film).

 When someone gets bit, the dad finally says, “When the dead walk, you gotta call the cops.”
 He has no cell phone and makes political references to them as “big brother” tracking devices used to catch Bin Laden.
 Such a topical and timely film.
 He also asks the white hero if he knows how to use a gun, to which the whitey replies, “Of course.
 I grew up on video games.”
 I would have been ecstatic if he had instead said, “Of course.
 I grew up playing House of the Dead.”